LolJohn11/NotationImageGenerator/README.md

 1. Clone the repo OR download it as a .zip archive.
 2. Launch the `app.pyw` file.

+## Functionality
+- Press the move button to add it to an image.
+Use `Backspace` to remove the last image and `Clear` to start from scratch.
+Clicking `Save as PNG` will create an image file in the app's folder.
+- Select the `Character` from the drop-down menu to bring up their specific moves (character portrait is also a button!).
+- Hover over a "text" button to see a tooltip with the full name of the move.
+- Enable the `Include dark notation` option to also generate a dark version of the notation image (useful if you want to mimic the in-game "play demo" visuals for combo notation).
+- Change the `Button style` to customize the look of the buttons in the notation (see examples of available button styles below).

 ## Examples of different button styles

 Default: